This post contains affiliate links.

 CANNED FOOD

-Canned food is high in moisture content, which makes it a cumbersome option.
+Canned food is high in moisture content and packaging makes it a cumbersome option.
 If you practice Leave No Trace Principles (which you should), packing out the leftover cans isn’t ideal.

 TRADITIONAL KIBBLE